fleetdm/fleet/docs/development/building-the-code.md

 If you're using MacOS or Linux, Make should be installed by default.
 If you are using Windows, you will need to install it separately.

-Once you have those minimum requirements, you will need to install Kolide's dependent libraries.
+Once you have those minimum requirements, you will need to install Fleet's dependent libraries.
 To do this, run the following:

 ```
 make deps